hwipl/pnetctl/README.md

 ## Installation

-In order to compile, install, and use pnetctl, you need to have it's dependencies available on your system:
+In order to compile, install, and use pnetctl, you need to have its dependencies available on your system:

 * libudev